 An alphabetical guide to understanding the world’s most coded, collected, and coveted brand.

-A is for Art: Supreme is a bit like an incredibly nuanced cultural encyclopedia that soaks up a wealth of diverse inspirations and refracts these references through its own unique lens.
+A is for Art: Supreme is a lot like The Simpsons: both are incredibly nuanced cultural encyclopedias that soak up a wealth of diverse inspirations and refract these references through their own unique lenses.
+But what makes each entity brilliant is that you don't need an extensive literacy in The Simpsons's or Supreme's web of references to be a fan (in other words: you can laugh at Mayor Quimby without knowing he's a JFK caricature, just as you can fall in love with a Supreme tee without knowing its graphic is based on Amadeus).
 This is especially true when it comes to Supreme's art collaborations.
 Late artists like Jean-Michel Basquiat, Pablo Picasso, and Keith Haring have seen their work featured on clothing; living ones including Jeff Koons, Damien Hirst, Christopher Wool, and Urs Fischer have participated in the brand's skate deck collaboration series, coveted by skaters and art collectors alike.
 "What's important for us is the kid who comes into the store," Supreme's founder James Jebbia told Glenn O'Brien of the brand's art world crossovers.
 "For us, it's not good if a kid doesn't look at it and say, 'I don't know what the fuck that is or who did it, but that's really cool.'"